brendt/stitcher.io/src/content/blogs-for-devs/07-be-searchable.md

 {{ cta:blogs_mail }}

 I admit I kind of dislike the term "SEO", it makes me think of dark marketing patterns.
-SEO doesn't always have to have a dark side though: you don't need to do thorough keyword analysis, write content specifically for Google or buy backlinks to your blog.
+SEO doesn't always have to have a dark side though: you don't need to do thorough keyword analysis, write content specifically for Google or buy backlinks to your blog to have your content high in Google.

 As long as you keep writing [great content](*/blogs-for-devs/02-content-is-king) and invest in [genuine online relations](*/blogs-for-devs/05-interaction), Google will find you.

-There are five practical tips I want to give you that don't rely on all the dirty things SEO is associated with.
+There are five practical tips I want to give you that don't rely on all those dark patterns SEO is associated with.
 Let's begin

 ## Content and Performance